awsdocs/amazon-sagemaker-developer-guide/doc_source/edge-packaging-job-boto3.md

 )
 ```

-You can check the status of an edge packaging job using `DescribeEdgePackagingJob`:
+You can check the status of an edge packaging job using `DescribeEdgePackagingJob` and providing the case\-sensitive edge packaging job name:

 ```
 response = sagemaker_client.describe_edge_packaging_job(